vstirbu/fsm-as-promised/README.md

 ## Contributing

-Installing the library and run tests:
+Install the library and run tests:

 ```
 npm install